 A little bit of history…

-Spurstow is a Civil Parish within the unity authority of Cheshire East Council.
+Spurstow is a Civil Parish within the unitary authority of Cheshire East Council.
 The Parish includes the settlement of Spurstow Sketh and part of Radmore Green.
-Nearby villages include Bunbury and Haughton and Peckforton.
+Nearby villages include Bunbury, Haughton and Peckforton.

-Mentioned in the Doomsday book as “Spurstone” the village was mainly land owned by John Aldersley and later George Spurstow, until the end of the line in 1685, when the estates were sold to Sir Jonh Crewe.
-Most of the land is now owned by Peckforton Estates.
+Mentioned in the Doomsday book as “Spurstone“, the village was mainly land owned by John Aldersley and later George Spurstow, until the end of the line in 1685, when the estates were sold to Sir John Crewe.
+Most of the land is now owned by the Peckforton Estate.
 Situated 4 miles to the south of Tarporley, the Parish consists of 152 houses and 335 residents.

-Spurstow is split into 2 parts with the main settlement to the west of neighbouring Bunbury and with the exeption of isolated houses,the southerly part is 2.5 miles away and wraps itself around the village of Haugton, the gap being filled with open Cheshire Countryside.
+Spurstow is split into 2 parts with the main settlement to the west of neighbouring Bunbury and with the exeption of isolated houses,the southerly part is 2 1/2 miles away and wraps itself around the village of Haughton, the gap being filled with open countryside.

-There are 17 listed buildings in the Parish and the old School house (now a private residence) dating back to 1872.
+There are 17 listed buildings in the Parish and the gothic revival Old School House (now a private residence) dates back to 1872.

 Our latest news

-Please view all our news stories on our News page or click on the most recent stories below:
+Please view all our news stories on our News page.